 - Psychiatric and psycho-diagnostic services available as needed

-- Teen must have the intellectual capacity to effectively participate in and benefit from the treatment program.
-Intellectual function may be below 70 in the event the resident may benefit from the program and meets his or her own self-care needs.
+- Intellectual capacity to effectively participate, and benefit from, the treatment program.
+Child may have intellectual function below 70 if thought that resident may benefit from the program and meets self-care needs.

-- Persistent and pervasive dysfunction in two or more of the following areas:
+- Persistent, pervasive dysfunction in two or more of the following areas:

 - Occupational or vocational functioning